Embellished cuff by Maison Margiela (similar here)

 Striped pencil skirt by Dion Lee (similar here and here)

-But most importantly what does the ultimate Fashion Week ensemble comprise of?
+But most importantly what does the ultimate Fashion Week outfit comprise of?
 For me it’s a glorious feud between minimalism and embellishment.
 Femininity and fierceness.
 A tenacious need to embody and evoke ones personality and uniqueness in a confluence of equally passionate and energetic influencers, whilst still remaining authentically you.
 Stripes, because stripes.
 A bit of platinum sparkle (yes, you read that right) with understated and impracticably high heels, which are a prerequisite for sashaying between shows; chauffeured no less.